'A Case of Libel opens Friday

 ANTIOCH -- Stage Right Conservatory Theatre will hold auditions for "Meet Me in St. Louis Monday and Tuesday at the Nick Rodriguez Community Center, 213 F St.

 This popular play will be directed by Bryan Anthony.
 Auditions are open to actors ages 8 through18.
 To receive an audition time, register online at www.srctgrp.org.
 Performance dates are April 19, 20, 21, 26, 27 and 28.
-If cast,
+If cast, there is a $75 participation fee.
+For more audition and show information, call 925-216-4613.

 'Guys and Dolls Jr. opens this weekend